derek-zhou/maildir_commander/README.md

 maildir_commander can be used as a dependancy of a larger application or a stand-alone application.
 In the stand-aline mode, just run the release.
 It will run `mu server` in the background and communicate with it through a port.
 All functionalities of `mu server` are exported as erlang APIs via the `mc_mu_api` module.

+The `mu server` will be ran on demand.
+If theere is nothing to do for some time (60 seconds by default) the `mu server` will be shut dowm to save memory.
+The on/off of `mu server` is automatic and user does not need to care about it except some small startup latency every once in a while.

 ## the socket

 maildir_commander will also listen on a Unix domain socket `$HOME/.mc_server_sock`.
 The socket once connected, behave exactly like `mu server`.
 All commands are passed through to the shared `mu server` instance, with the only exception of the `cmd:quit` command, which is locally handled. so: